 The grade point average achieved at the end of each academic term, calculated on the final grades for each academic term.

 Timetable

-Published several times each year, the timetable lists all the courses and labs offered for the academic year or session-includes course ID, course number, name, time, classroom location and faculty for each course and lab offered.
-The Registrar's Office publishes the following timetables: tentative timetable for the academic year, final timetable for the academic year, summer session I and II.
+The timetable lists all the courses and labs offered for the academic year or session showing course ID, course number, name, time, classroom location and faculty for each course and lab offered.